 Some campaigns fly high due to the mixture of a tightly defined target market and a great proposition.
 But even successful campaigns can take time.
 They don’t always generate immediate results.
-When targeting large organisations and where the value of sale could be colossal, the gestation period is likely to be long.
-Quite probably, the senior decision makers that we need to target are busy and well guarded by their PA’s and no name policies.
+When targeting large organizations and where the value of sales could be colossal, the gestation period is likely to be long.
+Quite probably, the senior decision-makers that we need to target are busy and well guarded by their PAs and no-name policies.
 They have other priorities and buying decisions need budget allocation and usually a lengthy approval process.
 These big fish regularly have incumbent suppliers.

 Let’s take the maths and look at the ROI.
 Whist I never advocate throwing good money after bad, I do recommend a systematic approach and a clear strategy that has time to work.

-There are lots of factors that make or break telemarketing success but let’s take a look at a worst case and reasonable case ROI.
-In every case below, we have completely ignored lifetime value which is incorrect.
+There are lots of factors that make or break telemarketing success but let’s take a look at a worst-case and reasonable case ROI.
+In every case below, we have completely ignored the lifetime value which is incorrect.
 Good customers provide revenue over many years and this revenue should be included in the sales value below to provide an even stronger argument.

 Value of sale – £50,000

 Conversion rate from meeting to sale: 10% i.e. it requires 10 Meetings to achieve one sale of £50,000

 Number of days telemarketing to generate each meeting = 3